s-h-telgerd/kademlia_dht/README.md

 # Overview
 This project provides an Erlang/OTP distribution of [Kademlia][ref1] Information System.
-The protocol is optimised for embedded systems, which connect to a decentrlized network through Internet on top of UDP based on Kademlia DHT.
+The protocol is optimised for distributed systems, which connect to a decentrlized network through Internet on top of UDP based on Kademlia DHT.

 # Kademlia DHT
 ### A Peer-to-peer Information System based on the XOR Metric.